UberGuidoZ/Flipper/NFC/mf_classic_dict/ReadMe.md

 -----

-Unleashed / RogueMaster have already merged this into their default dict file so no need to grab it!
+Unleashed, Momentum, and RogueMaster have already merged a version of this into their default dict file so no need to grab it!

 -----